jimhigson/oboe.js-dissertation/markdown/2_Introduction.md

 the schemes which map most easily onto our languages are not necessarily the best possible organisation.
-For any multi-packet message sent via a network some parts will arrive before others, at least approximately in-order but viewed from inside a language whose phasing encourages statements to yield single, wholly evaluated results it is comfortable to conceptualise the REST response as a discrete event.
-This establishment of a 'limiting comfort' extends to graphical notations such as UML whose constructs strongly reflect the textual programming languages of the day.
+For any multi-packet message sent via a network some parts will arrive before others, at least approximately in-order, but viewed from inside a language whose phasing encourages statements to yield single, wholly evaluated results it is comfortable to conceptualise the REST response as a discrete event.
+This establishment of a 'limiting comfort' extends to graphical notations such as UML whose constructs strongly reflect the textual languages of the day.
 UML sequence diagrams include the syntax for instantaneously delivered return values but, despite being commonly used to draw network data transfer, provide no corresponding notation for a resource whose